Call us at 0161 327 3694

 1. Roman Numerals & Dial Details

-Cartier dials are famous for their crisp Roman numerals, clean layout, and refined printing quality.
+Cartier dials are known for their elegance and balance.
+They are famous for their crisp Roman numerals, clean layout, and refined printing quality.
 On authentic models, numerals are perfectly aligned, evenly spaced, and sharply printed without bleeding or fading.
-Many Cartier watches also feature a signature security detail known as the “secret Cartier” inscription, hidden within the VII or X numeral.
+Many Cartier watches also feature a signature security detail known as the “secret Cartier” inscription, delicately integrated within the VII or X numeral.
 Counterfeit watches often struggle to replicate this subtle feature, showing misaligned numerals or a missing signature.
-The printing around the minute track, brand name, and “Swiss Made” text should also be flawless.
-Any irregularities, fuzzy lines, or inconsistent spacing are strong indicators of a fake dial.

 2. Blue Hands & Cabochon Crown